CORNELL-GLADSTONE-HANLON-KAUFMANN LECTURE SERIES

 Established in 2000 with the generous support of Dr. William Kaufmann and his wife Virginia '44, the Cornell-Gladstone-Hanlon-Kaufmann (CGHK) lectureship (named to honor family members) is an endowed fund within the College at Oneonta Foundation.
-The purpose of this lectureship is to bring to the SUNY Oneonta campus international leaders in environmental thought and education who will interact with students and faculty on campus, and who will present a free public lecture open to the members of the community.
+The purpose of this lectureship is to bring to the SUNY Oneonta campus international leaders in environmental thought and education to interact with students and faculty on campus, and to present a free public lecture open to the members of the campus and greater community.

 Call for Speaker Nominations

-The CGHK Lectureship Committee seeks suggestions for potential speakers for the annual CGHK Lecture.
+The CGHK Lecture Committee seeks suggestions for potential speakers for the annual lecture.
 Your expertise and ideas are needed to find engaging environmental scholars and practitioners.
 Please help us to build a speaker database with contact information and web links by completing a brief survey.
 Recommendations will be added on an ongoing basis to the CGHK Speaker database for consideration for future lectures.